Hyundai Genesis: 2010 model year updates

 The Premium Navigation Package replaces the previous Premium Plus Package which most notably upgraded to 18-inch alloy wheels, still a part of this new package.

 For 2010 the 4.6-liter Genesis was available in only one trim, with all packages made standard, including the Technology package.
 The car also received a slightly uprated engine as a midyear change, with the 4.6-litre V8 producing 385 hp at 6500 rpm and an identical 333 lbft of torque at 3500 rpm.

 5.0 R-Spec (2011–2014)

 This model includes the new Tau 5.0 GDi engine, choice of three exterior colors and black interior.
 Genesis 5.0 R-Spec includes Genesis 4.6 equipment, plus 19-inch Premium Machined Finish alloy wheels with P235/45R19 tires, Unique headlamps w/dark chrome inserts, Sport-tuned suspension calibration, Unique R-Spec embroidered floor mats, R-Spec rear deck lid badging, deleted woodgrain from leather steering wheel.
 The vehicle was unveiled in Seoul.

-Transmission (2012–2014)

 All models include 8-speed automatic transmission with SHIFTRONIC manual mode.

+2011 model year update

+For model year 2011, the Tau V8 engine offered 385 horsepower.
+The 4.6 now featured as standard equipment, features from the previous Tech Package, including the Lexicon 7.1 surround-sound audio system with 17 speakers, the navigation system with 8-inch screen, smart cruise control, electronic parking brake, cooled driver seat, adaptive front lighting system with HID headlights, and parking assistance system featuring front and rear sensors and rearview camera.